HelloKittyOnline/HKO-re/README.md

 **Note**: While it may seem that it is close to 100%, the percentage counter is for each individual patch.
 There are 5 total patches amounting to just under 5GB.
 HKO artificially limits the download speed, meaning it will take a while.
 On a gigabit connection, it took roughly 2.5 hours to download through HKO.
 Expect slower connections to be about the same.
 Remember, HKO was built in 2008.

+**Note 2**: An experimental autoupdate replacement has been released here: https://github.com/HKOServer/HKO-re/releases/tag/Autoupdate It unlocks the download speed so that you are not limited by HKO itself.
+It must be run as administrator.

 7) Once all of the files have finished downloading, Click `Start Game` and you'll be at the login screen! `Patch Now` does not do anything.
 8) Login with the username and password you created earlier
 9) Select `World 1` and enter the game!